Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > When we want to decouple an abstraction from its implementation in order that two can vary independently we use **bridge pattern**.
 ---
 ## What is Manifest file and R.java file in Android?
 * **Manifest**: Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 The manifest presents essential information about the application to the Android system, information the system must have before it can run any of the application's code.
 It contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc.
- * **R.Java**: It is an auto-generated file by aapt (Android Asset Packaging Tool) that contains resource IDs for all the resources of res/ directory. </br>
+ * **R.Java**: It is an auto-generated file by aapt (Android Asset Packaging Tool) that contains resource IDs for all the resources of res/ directory. <br>

-* **How does the activity respond when the user rotates the screen?** </br>
+* **How does the activity respond when the user rotates the screen?** <br>
      When the screen is rotated, the current instance of activity is destroyed a new instance of the Activity is created in the new orientation.
 The onRestart() method is invoked first when a screen is rotated.
-The other lifecycle methods get invoked in the similar flow as they were when the activity was first created.</br>
+The other lifecycle methods get invoked in the similar flow as they were when the activity was first created.<br>

 Interview Answer:
 > **Manifest**: Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 ---
 ## Mention two ways to clear the back stack of Activities when a new Activity is called using intent
 The first approach is to use a FLAG_ACTIVITY_CLEAR_TOP flag.
-The second way is by using FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_NEW_TASK in conjunction.</br>
+The second way is by using FLAG_ACTIVITY_CLEAR_TASK and FLAG_ACTIVITY_NEW_TASK in conjunction.<br>